 Music is perhaps the most restricted and most licensed out of all the forms of copyright protected works and intellectual property.
 Radio and television broadcasting as well as recording companies enabled a massive mechanism for music licensing since its first radio broadcast transmission to the general public on December 24, 1906 from Brant Rock, Massachusetts.
 Today, published music licensing is managed almost exclusively by only a few agencies.
+You may also see music templates.

 Music is protected by copyright law, for good and obvious reasons.
 Without copyright law, licensing, contracts, and agreements would hold no weight because anyone can just access someone else’s musical production, written song, and its musical arrangement, whenever and however they can.
 Music agreement templates provide exclusive rights to people who own the copyright to perform and play their song.
 It’s not rocket science.
 It’s like using something you don’t own and asking permission to use it.